ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 Consider the size of the VMware® deployment required.

-VMware deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
+VMware deployments sizings are based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 You can resize your VMware deployment at any time.

 ## {{site.data.keyword.vmware-service_short}} type
 {: #tenant-plan-deploy-type}